Identity Document application (first time applicants)

 Identity documents can only be issued to South African citizens aged sixteen years or older.

 The following documents are to be filled out, clearly printed in black ink:

-- Fully completed BI-9.
-To obtain the BI-9 Finger Print form, please email
+- Fully completed DHA-9.
+To obtain the DHA-9 Finger Print form, please email

 your request to firstname.lastname@example.org

 postal address.
 The form will then be posted to you.
 Alternatively, phone the

 - Completed BI-529 (citizenship questionnaire), sections A & B regarding your personal particulars.
 (Note: Question 9 is the last permanent date of departure from South Africa).
 Sections C & D requires your parents' particulars, i.e. their names, dates & places of birth and detail of residence in South Africa.